-Applicants may be in possession of a Bachelor's degree, National Diploma, 360 credits 3 years Diploma or equivalent 3-year 360 credits qualification and be in possession of a minimum of two year's quality related industrial experience.
+Applicants may be in possession of a Bachelor's degree, National Diploma, 360 credits 3 years Diploma or equivalent 3-year 360 credits qualification, with preference being given to those in possession of a minimum of two year's quality related industrial experience.
 In addition, a departmental entrance test will be conducted.